gndrmnn/nodepool/doc/source/configuration.rst

            .. attr:: key-name
               :type: string
+              :required:

-              If given, the name of a keypair that will be used when booting each server.
+              The name of a keypair that will be used when booting each server.

            .. attr:: volume-type